SttApollo/SttApollo/README.md

 🗣 My diverse skill set and pursuits allow me to blend technology, human-centered design, data, and empathy to effectively identify problems and craft solutions that deliver user value while driving business impact.
    I am prepared to contribute my skills in a technical role within a product organization.

 👥 I am committed to supporting organizations that value equity and inclusivity.
-My other areas of interest and focus include UX/UI design, Accessibility, and AI/Machine Learning for good.
+My other areas of interest and focus include UX/UI design, Digital Accessibility, and AI/Machine Learning for good.